10 December 2024

 Arcade Games

 No.1 - FinalBurn Neo/RetroArch Core (excellent): My current golden standard in arcade emulation in MacOS/iOS.
-As soon as you have tamed RetroArch, you get best-in-class performance (also due to the 60Hz core option, which can be a live saver), HDR in Vulkan, shaders (see my koko-aio repository) and RetroAchievements.
+As soon as you have tamed RetroArch, you get best-in-class performance (also due to the 60Hz core option, which can be a live saver), HDR in Vulkan and now working screenshots, shaders (see my koko-aio repository) and RetroAchievements.
 Highscore support steadily increases.
-Emulation of some very old games and newer games is missing.
-This RetroArch core is updated nearly on a daily basis.
+Emulation of some very old games and newer games is missing - here you may revert to MAME official.
+This RetroArch core is updated very frequently.
 Discord (if you like it) has a lively user community.

-No.2 - MAME (current)/RetroArch Core (very good): These days MAME (current) is in sync with official MAME.
+No.2 - MAME/RetroArch Cores (very good): These days MAME (current) is in sync with official MAME.
 In RetroArch, you get HDR and the shaders, and my koko-aio repository works with identical presets now.
 However, RetroAchievements are missing/not officially supported.
 Compared to offical MAME, highscore support has problems and is hard to install.
 This is my choice for all games that FinalBurn Neo does not support.
+I also mention the old MAME 2003/2003 plus cores, which are avaialble for Silicon Macs.
+Especially the 2003 plus core gained a lot of stability recently, and it might be a good alternative to the rather big MAME(current) core with long loading times.
+Highscore support is old school and similar to FinalBurn Neo, but easier to handle in RetroArch.
+You of course need a different romset, then it might be worth a try.

-No.3 - official MAME (very good): You may call it heresy, but I hardly use official MAME these days, as FinalBurn Neo outperforms it and is currently in sync with official MAME.
+No.3 - official MAME (very good): You may call it heresy, but I hardly use official MAME these days, as FinalBurn Neo outperforms it and the MAME (current) RetroArch core is in sync and good enough.
 Shaders are ok, but can no longer compete with a powerful RetroArch shader as koko-aio is.
 Download the official MacOS builds here - but as of MAME 262, no MacIntel builds are available (you need to compile them by yourself).
 Otherwise not much more to say here.
-But as most of the new emulation development seems to happen here, MAME official is the main reference for any technical issues.
+But as most of the new emulation development seems to happen here, MAME official is the main reference for any technical issues you may experience e.g. with RetroArch cores.
 So is a game does weird things for you, always also check behavior in official MAME.

 Bottom line: With so much choice, you cannot complain.
 All four alternatives are rock stable and provide ready binaries.